Legal resources are often categorised into primary and secondary sources of law.

 Legal Citations and Style Guides

 The AGLC 3rd edition can be downloaded here (for viewing only).
-This version is identical to that sent to the printerd version, with the exception that the appendix of legal abbreviations and the tables of medium neutral unique court identifiers and pinpoint abbreviations have been omitted.
+This version is identical to the printed version, with the exception that the appendix of legal abbreviations and the tables of medium neutral unique court identifiers and pinpoint abbreviations have been omitted.

-Print copies of the 3rd edition ( 2010), are available for loan from Law Reserve.
-They can also be bought from UniBooks.
+Print copies of the 3rd edition (2010), are available for loan from Law Reserve.
+They can also be purchased from UniBooks.

 Other sources on legal referencing:

 Anita Stuhmcke, Legal Referencing, 3rd ed.
 (2005).
 Law Library Reference, K114 S33l.3.
 Another copy in Law Books collection.

 For definitions of legal abbreviations (abbreviations of law journals, reports and treatises), the following guides are available.